yuewanzhe/WeKnora/README.md

 It adopts a modular architecture that combines multimodal preprocessing, semantic vector indexing, intelligent retrieval, and large language model inference.
 At its core, WeKnora follows the **RAG (Retrieval-Augmented Generation)** paradigm, enabling high-quality, context-aware answers by combining relevant document chunks with model reasoning.

 **Website:** https://weknora.weixin.qq.com

+## 🔒 Security Notice

+**Important:** Starting from v0.1.3, WeKnora includes login authentication functionality to enhance system security.
+For production deployments, we strongly recommend:

+- Deploy WeKnora services in internal/private network environments rather than public internet
+- Avoid exposing the service directly to public networks to prevent potential information leakage
+- Configure proper firewall rules and access controls for your deployment environment
+- Regularly update to the latest version for security patches and improvements

 ## 🏗️ Architecture